 Consumers depend on the online reputation of a business before choosing to support them.
 The importance of online reviews is to give consumers a way to share their shopping experiences with others.

 It also provides social proof to other potential consumers.
-The more proof people are using and enjoying a particular product or service, the others are likely to follow.
+The more proof people are using and enjoying a particular product or service, the more likely to follow.

 These online review statistics will give you a general idea of their impact: